elementor/wp2static/readme.md

  - specify extra files to include in the output (ie, dynamically loaded assets)
  - multi-language support (English/Japanese currently)

+## Demo site

+You can [see a working example here](https://leonstafford.github.io/demo-site-wordpress-static-html-output-plugin) of a plain WordPress install which has had a few tweaks done to optimize it for static HTML output.
+It is hosted on GitHub Pages, but could just as easily be hosted on Dropbox, BitBucket, GitLab, S3, your own server or anywhere else you can host HTML files.

 ## Roadmap

  - selectively export only changed pages since last output